PreciousChicken/blog/content/posts/nextcloud-aio-docker-skeleton-change.md

 ## Create a new skeleton folder

-The default files and folders that Nextcloud uses can be viewed in the `core/skeleton` directory, we need to create now going to create a new skeleton directory to hold our new resources:
+The default files and folders that Nextcloud uses can be viewed in the `core/skeleton` directory, we now need to create a new skeleton directory to hold our new resources (using whatever name you choose):

 ```bash
 mkdir core/admin_skeleton